RobertTalbert/discretecs/Video/scripts-module-2.md

 I say "at least" four truth values because in fact sometimes the ordering of the variables matters too.
 For example look at the predicate Q(x,y) is the statement that x*y < 1 where the x values are integers and the y values are nonzero real numbers.
 Look at the statements for all x there exists a y such that Q(x,y) and there exists a y such that for all x Q(x,y).
 You might think these statements are equivalent since all we did was change the ordering of the quantifiers.
 But look at each one.

 The statement for all x there exists a y such that xy < 1 is true, and here's an explanation.
 Choose any integer x you like.
-If you c
+If you chose an x that was zero or negative, set y = 1 and then xy < 1.
+If you chose an x that was positive, set y = 1/(x+1).
+Then xy is x/(x+1) and because the denominator is bigger than the numerator, the fraction is less than 1.
+That explanation, notice, does not depend on specific examples --- it works "for all" x.

+However the statement

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTUyMzkzOTYwMCw1NDIzMDQ0MTgsLTQ1Mj
-YxMzIyNCwxNDEzMjM0NTA0LC0xOTQwOTMyNzQsLTIwMTk0ODgx
-MTksLTE0NTkxMjMwMDcsLTUzMjk5OTY3OV19
+eyJoaXN0b3J5IjpbLTE4NzU1Mjk0NjEsNTQyMzA0NDE4LC00NT
+I2MTMyMjQsMTQxMzIzNDUwNCwtMTk0MDkzMjc0LC0yMDE5NDg4
+MTE5LC0xNDU5MTIzMDA3LC01MzI5OTk2NzldfQ==
 -->